Game Design: How Did We Do It for Heroes?

 When a person plays a game, there is so much going on.

-You have music, visuals, animation, the characters, storyline, and so on.
+You have music, visuals, animation, characters, a storyline, and so on.
 You also have to keep in mind the mechanics while monitoring your time, speed, score, and so on.

-How Did We Initiate the Game Design for Heroes?
+How Did the Game Design Initiative for Heroes Begin?

 The game design for Heroes started with drawings.
 Sam drew what the characters, features, and screen should look like.